cobjet-rd/password-scrambler/README.md

     cordova build
     cordova emulate android

-## How to update app.scss
+## How to develop

-Start the SASS watcher, that will update your app.css
+Start the gulp watcher, that will update your app.css and check for lint errors

-    sass --watch www/scss/app.scss:www/css/app.css
+    gulp watch